 CVSB and CDP, on the other hand, do not incorporate KD-trees but instead use a “hard” truncation level.
 This essentially limits the DPM to a finite, but large number of mixture components, T. The variational distribution for CVSB is almost identical to that used for AVDPM [2]

 While CVSB can have variable stick lengths, CDP imposes a symmetric prior on the variational distributions, i.e. the lengths of k stick breaks are all equal and thus weights of mixture components are all equal.
-This essentially reduces the Dirichlet process to a Dirichlet distribution and allows for the exchangeability of labels.
+This essentially reduces the DP to a DD and allows for the exchangeability of labels.
 The factorized variational distribution for CDP is [2]:

-The primary difference between and is the replacement of the q(v) term by q(c).
+The primary difference between and is the replacement of q(v) by q(c). ... comment also on the replacement of ...
 The ith stick break, vi, represents the fraction of the remaining stick length and is modeled with a beta distribution [7] while ci is the actual mixture weight (i.e. the fraction of the original, whole stick).
 Since the length of each stick break is held constant, the effect from the stick lengths can be removed from the product in and replaced by q(c).

 Experimental Setup

-In this work, the performance of AVDPM, CVSB, and CDP was compared to standard Gaussian mixture models.
+In this work, the performance of AVDPM, CVSB, and CDP was compared to a standard Gaussian mixture model.
 This section outlines some of the key details used in this work.

-Labels for the CH-E corpus consisted of the 39 phonemes found in the CMU7 dictionary [14] as well as three additional labels – sp, sil, and a garbage phoneme – which were added to account for any partial words or sounds in the data.
-The CH-M corpus contains 92 phoneme labels consisting of the labels found in CH-M lexicon and the 3 additional labels used in CH-E corpus.
+Labels for the CH-E Corpus consisted of the 39 phonemes found in the CMU7 dictionary [14] as well as three additional labels – sp, sil, and a garbage phoneme – which were added to account for any partial words or sounds in the data.
+The CH-M Corpus contains 92 phoneme labels consisting of the labels found in the CH-M lexicon and the 3 additional labels used in CH-E Corpus.
 Furthermore, English words that exist in CH-M are added to the CH-M lexicon where any English vowel sounds are assigned to the neutral tone.
 The relatively high number of labels is due to the tonal nature of Mandarin which requires all vowel sounds to have 5 labels (e.g. vowel “a” is actually “a1”, “a2”, “a3”, “a4”, and “a5”).

 Phoneme alignments were generated by training a hidden Markov model (HMM) based acoustic model using a flat start and training up to 16 monophone mixtures.
 Finally, a Viterbi alignment was performed to identify phoneme segments.
 Any utterances from the corpora that contained simultaneous speech from multiple speakers were discarded.

-Using the generated segmentations, 13 MFCC features and their first and second derivatives were extracted using a frame rate and window size of 10 ms and 25 ms respectively.
-The frame based features from each phoneme segment were averaged in a 3-4-3 manner so that the number of features per segment was constant despite duration (although duration was added as a single additional feature).
+Using the generated segmentations, 13 MFCC features and their first and second derivatives were extracted using a frame duration and window duration of 10 ms and 25 ms respectively.
+The frame-based features from each phoneme segment were averaged in a 3-4-3 manner so that the number of features per segment was constant despite duration (although duration was added as a single additional feature).
 Models were trained for each phoneme label and predictions were generated using maximum likelihood.
-Diagonal covariances were used to train GMM models and the number of mixture components was held constant for all phoneme labels.
-Conversely, AVDPM, CVSB, and CDP found this number, and corresponding means and covariances, automatically.
+Diagonal covariances were used to train the GMM models and the number of mixture components was held constant for all phoneme labels.
+Conversely, AVDPM, CVSB, and CDP found this number, and the corresponding means and covariances, automatically.

 The best of 10 iterations of the GMM baseline was compared to the average performance of AVDPM, CVSB, and CDP over 10 iterations.
 Performance was evaluated using both error rates and the average number of mixture components per phoneme label.